sourcetab/sourcetab/CONTRIBUTING.md

 ## Tools

-You should be familiar with the following used in Web Launcher:
+You should be familiar with the following used in Sourcetab:

 - [TypeScript](https://www.typescriptlang.org)
 - [React](https://reactjs.org)